NewMicRob/404-Found-CPAN-228-Group-Assignment/README.md

 - Admin – has full access to everything, including the Admin tab.
 Can manage categories, warehouses, and all system data.
 - Staff – can view all pages and reports and update data, but cannot access admin features like creating categories or warehouses.
-- Viewer – can only view data and reports, without
+- Viewer – can only view data and reports, without editing capabilities.

 ## UI Layout